monal-im/Monal/.github/ISSUE_TEMPLATE/custom.md

 Used XMPP server (domain):
 Used XMPP server software & version:
 How many accounts are registered in your Monal app:
+What XEPs are showed as green under Settings-->Account-->(i) in server column (under advanced settings):

 ### Additional information like screenshots: